GarethSharpe/svetlichny-game/README.txt

-There is little to no evidence to suggest that the difference in means is grater than 0.
+There is little to no evidence to suggest that the difference in means is greater than 0.
 As such, we cannot reject the null hypothesis with a p-value of 0.2643 and a 95% confidence interval of (-0.19, 0.05).